jfilatow/AI-Playbook/pages/getting-started/project-setup.md

 ### 1. Install an AI coding assistant

-Install a coding assistant from the [Allowed Tools for MYOB Pilot](../appendix/MYOB-approved-tools.md) list.
+Install a coding assistant from the [Allowed Tools for MYOB](../appendix/MYOB-approved-tools.md) list.

 ### 2. Turn on privacy settings